The Photographers Guide to Buying a Tripod-New

 Now that I have hopefully convinced you to buy a tripod and head separately, you need to know how to choose from the various types of tripod heads.
 So let’s take a quick look at some of our tripod head choices.

 Gimbal Heads– These heads are primarily used by wildlife photographers and are designed for heavy lens.
 The camera and len are placed on the side of the tripod and not on top of the tripod.
 The head provides easy fluid movements for tracking subjects which are primarily wildlife but can be any moving subject.
+A very popular gimbal head is the Benro GH2.
 Note: Do not confuse a gimbal head with a gimbal stabilizer that is used for video.

 The number of adjustable columns on each leg of a tripod vary from three to four, each having a number of pros and cons.
 So now let’s evaluate which leg columns will work best for your specific photography.